Effects of sterile neutrino and extra-dimension on big bang nucleosynthesis: Results of BBN

+The present energy density of the sterile neutrino $\rho_{\nu_{{\rm s}0}}$ cannot be larger than the observed energy density of dark matter.
+Therefore, if the relic sterile neutrino totally remains on our brane until now, we have a constraint of $\rho_{\nu_{{\rm s}0}} \le \rho_c$ that leads to

+where $\left\langle E_{\nu_{{\rm s}0}} \right\rangle = 3.151 (4/11)^{1/3} T_{\gamma 0}$ is the average present temperature of the sterile neutrino when it is massless, with $T_{\gamma 0} =2.7255$ K the present CMB temperature \cite{Fixsen:2009}.
+The first and second lines correspond to constraints on the relativistic and nonrelativistic sterile neutrinos, respectively.
+In our calculation, the maximum value of $r_{\rm s}$ and $Y_{\nu_{\rm s}}$ are $\sim 1$ and $\sim 0.02$, respectively.
+Thus, all parameter space for the relativistic case are allowed by the CMB data.
+For the non-relativistic case, since the energy density of the sterile neutrino is proportional to the mass, the allowed region from the CMB data becomes narrow with increasing sterile neutrino mass.
+We choose $m_{\nu_{\rm s}} = 100\,\keV$, i.e., the mass scale with which the sterile neutrino becomes non-relativistic at the typical BBN temperature of $T_9=1$.
+For this mass value, the region of $E_{\rm{res}} \lesssim \mathcal{O}(0.001) \GeV$ is only allowed.
+As seen in Fig.\,\ref{fig9}, the constraint from the CMB data sets the upper limit on $m_{\nu_{\rm s}}$ at $\delta m^2 =\mathcal{O}(10^{-15})$ GeV$^2$.

+Figure \ref{fig10} shows the contours for the present energy density of the relic sterile neutrino deduced from calculated results of $Y_{\nu_{\rm s}}$ in the parameter plane of $\theta$ and $E_{\rm{res}}$ for $m_{\nu_{\rm s}} =100$ keV.
+The black dashed line corresponds to the present energy density of cold dark matter [Eq. (\ref{eq_ad2})].
+The right upper region from this line is excluded.

-Figure \ref{fig10} shows the same contours of light element abundances as in Fig. \ref{fig6} for the case of 1 MeV sterile neutrino and $\mathcal{E}/a_{\rm i}^4=-20$ s$^{-2}$, for example.
+Figure \ref{fig11} shows the same contours of light element abundances as in Fig. \ref{fig6} for the case of 1 MeV sterile neutrino and $\mathcal{E}/a_{\rm i}^4=-20$ s$^{-2}$, for example.
 This value of $\mathcal{E}/a_{\rm i}^4=-20$ s$^{-2}$ is near the lowest allowed value in Fig.\,\ref{fig1} for the 4\,$\sigma$ limit.
-In this case, all parameter regions are excluded by the over-abundance of deuterium at the observational 2$\sigma$ level.
-For the 4$\sigma$ limit case, the left-bottom side of the parameter region is allowed.
+In this case, there is no parameter region that satisfies both of the $2\sigma$ limits on D/H and $Y_{\rm p}$.
+The $4\sigma$ allowed region is located in the left-bottom region.

 In the present model of a sterile neutrino, the effective mixing angle depends on the energy by Eq.\,(\ref{eq15}).
-Results of neutrino experiments, therefore, do not always exclude the parameter region for large values of $\theta$.
+(See also Figs.\,\ref{fig_b2} and \ref{fig_b3} in Appendix B.) Results of neutrino experiments, therefore, do not always exclude the parameter region for large values of $\theta$.
 For example, if we assume the resonance energy $E_{\rm res}=400$ MeV (corresponding to Figure 4 in Ref. \cite{Pas:2005rb}), for the energy region of the IceCube measurement \cite{TheIceCube:2016oqi}, i.e., 320 GeV $\sim$ 20 TeV, the effective mixing angle becomes negligibly small.
-The IceCube data, therefore, are consistent with this model, independently of the mixing angle $\theta$.
+The IceCube data is, therefore, consistent with this model, independently of the mixing angle $\theta$.
 The experimental verification of the mixing of a sterile neutrino, which propagates to the bulk space, then requires measurements of the effective mixing angle for various neutrino energies.